AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/AI Introduction.md

 * **FSDP:** Represents collaborative, parallel efforts in a large kitchen, where tasks are distributed and synchronized to efficiently handle complex and large-scale preparations.
 Using these culinary analogies helps in understanding how QLoRA and FSDP optimize and manage large models in AI, akin to running an efficient and well-coordinated kitchen.

-### Techniques for Large Language Model Improvement

 #### LoRA: Low-Rank Adaptation of Large Language Models

 * An important paradigm of natural language processing consists of large-scale pre-training on general domain data and adaptation to particular tasks or domains.
 As we pre-train larger models, full fine-tuning, which retrains all model parameters, becomes less feasible.
 Using GPT-3 175B as an example -- deploying independent instances of fine-tuned models, each with 175B parameters, is prohibitively expensive.
 We propose Low-Rank Adaptation, or LoRA, which freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture, greatly reducing the number of trainable parameters for downstream tasks.
 Compared to GPT-3 175B fine-tuned with Adam, LoRA can reduce the number of trainable parameters by 10,000 times and the GPU memory requirement by 3 times.

-#### Attention

-* **Flash-Decoding**, developed by Stanford researchers, tackles inefficiency in traditional Large Language Models by speeding up the attention mechanism, particularly in tasks requiring long sequences.
-It achieves this by parallelizing the loading of keys and values, then separately rescaling and combining them to maintain right attention outputs.
-In various tests, Flash-Decoding outperforms other leading methods like PyTorch Eager and FlashAttention-2, showing much faster inference:
-For example, on a 256 batch size and 256 sequence length, Flash-Decoding is 48 times faster than PyTorch Eager and six times faster than FlashAttention-2.
-Inference on models like ChatGPT can cost 0.01 per response, which can become highly expensive when deploying such models to millions of users.
-**Innovations like Flash-Decoding are critical for reducing inference costs in AI.**

 ---